stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 <div class="r-stack r-stack-left">
   <p class="fragment fade-in-then-out" data-fragment-index="0">
-    We need to traverse the full AST (to account for nested functions and classes) and inspect each node's docstring with something like this:
+    We need to traverse the full AST (to account for nested functions and classes) and inspect each node's docstring:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="1">
     Only <code>ast.Module</code>, <code>ast.ClassDef</code>, <code>ast.FunctionDef</code>, and <code>ast.AsyncFunctionDef</code> nodes can have docstrings: